A message to the British-Pahari youth of the UK

 Or at least that’s the idea behind social climbing, a pejorative expression used for aspects of upward mobility, which in itself, is not a bad thing.

 In the decades that followed, a lot of that changed, and we became something else.
+We joined the rat race and we lost our values and principles, as we coalesced with the respectable members of society.

 The school yard was a good place to see those dynamics unfold.
-Some ambitious students gravitated to the ‘in-crowd’ – the popular kids, even if this meant acting contemptibly with the peers they grew up with, their childhood friends.
+Some ambitious kids gravitated to the ‘in-crowd’ – the cool kids, even if this meant acting contemptibly with the peers they grew up with, their childhood friends.
 As they got older, and started to think about their future prospects, they flew further afield into the realm where they had to lose even more of themselves to be like the people they admired.

 But our adolescent years was also a time to be ourselves.
 For some of us, we were trying to find ourselves in the midst of people who were similarly trying to find themselves.
 No one really cared about saying the right things or being anodyne; what you said came naturally to you, if you happened to be wrong it wasn’t the end of a friendship.
 From this cadre, we had the beginnings of the contrarians and those who refused to be silenced.